okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/auth-servers/index.md

 ## What is an authorization server

 At its core, an authorization server is simply an engine for minting OpenID Connect or [OAuth 2.0](/docs/concepts/auth-overview/#oauth-2-0) tokens.
 An authorization server is also used to apply access policies.
-An authorization server is also used to apply access policies.
 Each authorization server has a unique issuer URI (for example: `https://example.okta.com/oauth2/default`) and its own signing key for tokens to keep a proper boundary between security domains.

 > **Note:** See [Key rotation](/docs/concepts/key-rotation/) for information on retiring and replacing signing keys by generating new ones.